 The 8 Best Home Flea Sprays

-This wiki has been updated 36 times since it was first published in March of 2016.
+This wiki has been updated 37 times since it was first published in March of 2016.
 Dogs and cats are great companions, but they can't help occasionally picking up some unwanted passengers.
 If you get that itchy feeling after your pet has ventured outdoors, try one of these home flea sprays to stop an infestation of your rugs, furniture, and more.
 While some are non-toxic and environmentally safe, remember that permethrin and its related compounds are extremely dangerous to cats.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes